ying-tang/help-documentation/_keystone/RBAC_Definitions.md

 title: Role-Based Access Control
 featured: false
 tags: [keystone, users, roles, loadbalancing]
-date: March 11th, 2016
+dateAdded: March 11th, 2016
 author: Ulysses Kanigel
 ---

-##Role-Based Access Control (RBAC) and access to OpenStack services
+## Role-Based Access Control (RBAC) and access to OpenStack services

 Currently, the only roles that are defined are these: